p77u4n/Note/Book/MongoDB-Design-Pattern/Sharding.md

 (https://docs.mongodb.com/manual/_images/sharding-range-based.png)

 <ul>
-    <li>A range of shard keys whose values are "close" aremore likely to reside on the same chunk. <strong>this allow for target operations</strong> (as a mongos can route the query to only the shards that contain the required data).</li>
+    <li>A range of shard keys whose values are "close" are more likely to reside on the same chunk. <strong>this allow for target operations</strong> (as a mongos can route the query to only the shards that contain the required data).</li>
     <li>The efficient of ranged sharding depends on the shard key chosen.
 (Poorly considered shard keys can result in uneven distribution of data.
 See <a href="https://docs.mongodb.com/manual/core/ranged-sharding/#sharding-ranged-shard-key">shard key selection</a> for ranged sharding) </li>
 </ul>